 • a personalised career development advice program, valued at $1,000; and

 • participation in a 13 week mentoring program, with each student being appointed a mentor trained by the Mentor Support Network.

 Eligible students are at least 15 years old, currently enrolled in school or another educational institution, committed to their education and have a refugee background.

-Scholarships were awarded to students at a presentation in February 2019.
-Watch the video here.
+Scholarships in this program were first awarded in 2019.
+Watch the video of the awards presentation here.